ludicast/ice/README.markdown

         <% end %>
     </table>

 Eco-formatted files may also exist in your views directory, provided they have a .eco extension.
+An example of how this works is in [this blog post](http://ludicast.com/articles/3-ice-templates).

 Also, the templates may be compiled on demand with the method:

     Ice::Handlers::Eco.convert_template(template_text, variables)